Connect with others who understand.

 When people in the U.S. living with MS can no longer work, many seek Social Security disability benefits.
 Disability benefits help replace lost income when people with MS leave their jobs.

 Applying for disability benefits can be emotionally difficult.
-“Starting the Social Security process ...
+“Starting the Social Security process. ...
 Ugh!
 Sounds daunting!” wrote one MyMSTeam member.

 Disability Benefit Programs in the U.S.

-There are two different federal disability programs in the United States, Social Security Disability Income (SSDI) and Supplemental Security Income (SSI).
+There are two different federal disability programs in the United States, Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 To qualify for either program, you must have a disability that interferes with your ability to work.

 It’s possible to get both SSDI and SSI if you have very limited funds and have a work history.